logles/Find_and_Match/README.md

 * You have to decide between the 3 Difficulty Levels!

 ## Specification in HTML

-* In the CSS inside the assests you will find the 9 Images for the matching card game

-*

 * We made a <Class ID> for the Game Information: A list to display the game information, such as the difficulty, number of attempts, and the last high score.